Urban and Industrial Activities in Thessaloniki, Greece

 Progress so far

-Currently, the stakeholders have been identified and the area of interested has been framed.
-Most of the affected stakeholders have been contacted and accepted to participate, thus covering the Quadruple Helix requirements.
+Currently, the stakeholders have been identified and the area of interest has been framed.
+Most of the affected stakeholders have been contacted and agreed to participate, thus covering the Quadruple Helix requirements of the D-Noses methodology.